 American Standard Champion Toilet leaks have been an ongoing problem for them since their initial introduction as the toilet that would flush two dozen golf balls in a single flush.
 American Standard was right about the toilets flushing ability, the flush was a fantastic improvement over their older line of 1.6 gallon per flush toilets, many of which had MaP Report results listed of flushing only 200 grams of solids or, less per flush.
 Consumer Reports even gave the American Standard Champion their Best Buy Rating as the top rated toilet.
 However, for many Am.
 Std.
 Champion 1 owners, the excitement of having a good flushing toilet that didn’t need to have a plunger living next to it, was short lived when they discovered their Champion 1 was pouring hundreds of gallons of water down the drain because the “Accelerator” flush valve was leaking.
 The good news is that since American Standard has come out with the Champion 4 model line, there is now a decent repair, that probably won’t leak, and is easily fixed with commonly available parts that don’t have to be sent by the manufacturer after the initial upgrade of your toilet to the Champion 4 style flush valve, referred to as the Flowise Flush Valve used on other toilets in the American Standard line including the highly successful Cadet 3 Toilet.

 When the Am.
 Std.
 Champion owner opened the tank lid to see why their toilet was leaking they found and unusual mechanism called a flush tower that was unlike anything ever seen on a toilet before.
 Many manufacturers have used the flush tower type design including the highly successful Mansfield toilets, the present Kohler Class 5 & Class 6, and some older American Standard models use a canister valve which which is similar in function to the flush tower.
 The American Standard Accelerator Flush Valve was a remarkable departure for these other designs with a complex release mechanism under the cap on the top consisting of magnet latches & springs which would release the tower when the handle was held allowing it to close at the end of the flush.
-As more customers experienced leaks the complaints rapidly climbed, and American Standard implemented several design changes to combat the leakage problems, culminating with the usage of the Flowise Flush Valve which, is available free of charge through American Standard, and possibly reimbursement for wasted water costs as a result of several lawsuits.
+As more customers experienced leaks the complaints rapidly climbed, and American Standard implemented several design changes to combat the leakage problems, culminating with the usage of the Flowise Flush Valve which, is available free of charge through American Standard under the 10 year warranty, a class action lawsuit was denied in the New Jersey courts.

 The repair of a leaking American Standard Champion Toilet with the Flush Tower Style Valve is fairly simple.
 First call American Standard at 1-800-442-1902 to have them send you the new Flowise flush valve.
 Once the new flush valve is on hand the toilet tank will need to be removed from the bowl in order to replace the valve.
 If you are uncomfortable with doing this repair you could call a plumber to replace the valve but I would make sure that you have the new valve on hand first to avoid wasting the plumber’s time and additional charges for 2nd trips.